Banana Cottage Cheese Pancakes

 muffin liners (or parchment) with lots of choc. chips or chunks and top off with pumpkin seeds.
 Bake for about 20 minutes at 350.
 A great high protein muffin fix!
 Chocolate adds just enough sweetness.

-1. WOO!
-I am so excited to hear that these pancakes are a hit for you and your family, Erica.
-Thank you of much for sharing your review + star rating, I really appreciate it!
+Excellent!
+I am so glad this recipe is a hit, Kristina.
+Thank you for sharing your review & star rating, I so appreciate it!